beto778899/STM32F103-BARE-METAL/README.md

 # STM32F103-BARE-METAL
-Blue Pill STM32F103 Bare Metal I2C SPI UART PWM Programming

 Yet another Bare Metal Implementation For The Blue Pill STM32F103

 Based on the Ideas Taken From This Site https://github.com/aleksey-makarov/stm32.
 By Aleksei Makarov who wrote Some Code For His Son Peter.

-The Application codes are for the Diferent Pheripherals like UART, SPI, I2C, GPIO, PWM, A0

-All the Examples Make Use Of The SysTick Timer.
+The Application codes are for the Diferent Pheripherals like UART, SPI, I2C, GPIO, PWM, A0 All the Examples Make Use Of The SysTick Timer.
 Tested on the Aliexpress Blue Pill STM32F103 Board

 -- Projects --
 * GPIO  	  -   Toggles The Pins PC13, PC14 using the SysTick Timer.
 * USART 	  -   Reads the PC15 at 300ms Interval, Then Sends The Value To USART.
-* ADC_PWM 	- 	Reads The ADC1 periph at 100ms Interval, Then Sends The Value To PWM, LED (Proportional To ADC1)
+* ADC_PWM 	- 	Reads The ADC1 periph at 100ms Interval, Then Sends The Value To PWM, LED
 * SPI_I2C_PWM_BLINK - Counter Loop From 0-255 Sends The Value To SPI, I2C, PWM, LED
 * SPI_MAX7219 - Inits and Blinks Some LEDs on The MAX7219 8x8 LED Matrix Module.
 Using the SPI Protocol
 * I2C_PCF8574 - Inits and Blinks Some LEDs on The PCF8574 Module.
 Using the I2C Protocol